-The topic of health protection is addressed by a BGM (Occupational Health Management) team.
+The topic of health protection is addressed by a BGM (Occupational Health Management) Team.
 This team is involved in protecting employees' health by organising various preventive measures.

 Before completing the Ecovadis questionnaire for re-evaluation, meetings were held with various departments.
-The joint goal was to gather knowledge within the company to obtain the best possible objective assessment while laying the initial foundations for sustainability management.
+The joint goal was to gather knowledge within the company to obtain the best possible objective assessment while laying the initial foundations for sustainability management by taking stock.